How to love Church

-Church needs to be that one place where social stuff gets put aside and instead we experience joy together in our shared devotion.
-In this, we can learn to love the church once more.
+Church must be that one place where we put aside social stuff and instead experience joy together in our shared devotion.
+In this, we can learn to love church once more.
 Oh, and Church is not where we go on Sunday.
-It is every time believers find themselves together and can share the joy of fellowship and union in Christ.
+We are church, so it is every time believers find themselves together and can share the joy of fellowship and union in Christ.

 Can the church turn around?

 In this article, I have spent a substantial time discussing the many major fault-lines that run through the human institution of Church.
-The body of Christ is drawn from the many inhabitants of some form or another of Church.
-It is not the human institution of Church, but its membership is drawn from churches of all sorts in all places.
+The many inhabitants of some form or another of Church make up the body of Christ.
+The body of Christ is not the human institution of Church.
+The membership comes from churches of all sorts in all places.